[caf_filter id="165"]

 SHOP.
 Shopping/requisitioning is the first step in the procure-to-pay process.
 In this stage, buyers find the right product or utilize a three-bid process to determine product price, select the supplier, and create a requisition or shopping cart for approval.

 The most efficient way to shop and create a purchase requisition is to implement a one-stop multi-vendor punchout marketplace of all district-approved suppliers and contracts.
 Teachers and staff can then shop across these suppliers’ catalogs to access real-time product information, and to conduct side-by-side comparisons.
-At EqualLevel, our marketplace includes a real-time search across punchout sites and an AI-powered savings advisor that checks items in the cart to suggest lower-cost identical or substitute goods.
+EqualLevel’s marketplace includes real-time search across punchout sites and an AI-powered savings advisor that checks items in the cart to suggest lower-cost identical or substitute goods.

 Once a cart/purchase requisition is created, a requisition workflow is initiated.
 These workflows are automated and flexible, allowing them to vary between schools, departments, and in monetary value.
 Approvers can either accept or reject a purchase requisition after evaluating the need, verifying the available budget, and validating the purchase requisition form.
 Incomplete purchase requisitions are rejected back to the initiator for correction and resubmission.
 Approved purchase requisitions are converted into a purchase order and transmitted to the supplier.